 A brief digression may be in order.
 For centuries, disabled people who were unable to find employment, which was almost everyone, usually lived with, and were supported by, their family.
 All of this changed when America became a far more transitory society.
 Within a few years, the assumption that there would be family members who could be counted on to help began to break down.
 An increasingly large number of seriously disabled people found that their family had all moved away and that they were left without any means of support.

-To help address this problem, Congress established SSI, Supplemental Security Income.
+To help address this problem, as stated in this special info, Congress established SSI, Supplemental Security Income.
 It is just what the name suggests, payments to the low-income disabled who don’t qualify for Social Security to ensure they will have a very minimal level of financial support.

 Nobody on SSI is getting rich.
 Currently, the maximum amount for an individual receiving SSI is $771.
 A month, $9,252.
 A year.
 A couple may receive no more than $13,509.
 Annually, placing them far below the poverty level.
 Additionally, anything a recipient earns is subtracted from these figures.
 Finally, no one receiving SSI may have more than $2,000.
 In disposable income, making it very difficult to work your way off the program.
 SSI is more complicated than this, but these are the essentials.
 As I said, it’s minimal.